stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 The WRROC community brings together members of the RO-Crate community \[[Soiland-Reyes 2022a]\], WMS users and developers, Workflow users and developers, GA4GH \[[Rehm 2021]\] Cloud developers and provenance model authors, and is open to anyone who is interested in the representation of workflow provenance.
 The inclusion of WMS developers and workflow users was key to keeping the specifications flexible, easy to implement and grounded on real use cases, while the diversity of the stakeholders allowed to keep a plurality of viewpoints while driving the model's development forward.

-One of the main benefits of this development process is that the profiles are already in use, with seven implementations (six WMS and one conversion tool) already available as described in section [1.3](#implementations){reference-type="ref" reference="implementations"}.
+One of the main benefits of this development process is that the profiles are already in use, with seven implementations (six WMS and one conversion tool) already available as described in section [1.3](#implementations).

 In the following subsections, we provide an evaluation of the metadata coverage of runcrate and we discuss WRROC relates to standards such as W3C PROV and to other community projects.

 ### Evaluation of metadata coverage using runcrate convert

-In order to assess the metadata coverage of *Leo 2023a* (section [1.3.1](#runcrate){reference-type="ref" reference="runcrate"}), we performed a qualitative analysis of the tool's *convert* mode, in which we evaluated how the generated RO-Crates preserve the metadata contained in the CWLProv ROs from which they are derived.
+In order to assess the metadata coverage of *Leo 2023a* (section [1.3.1](#runcrate)), we performed a qualitative analysis of the tool's *convert* mode, in which we evaluated how the generated RO-Crates preserve the metadata contained in the CWLProv ROs from which they are derived.
 For this analysis, we followed the same approach as for an earlier evaluation of CWLProv \[[de Wit 2022]\].
 In that work, we identified and analysed three levels of representation: firstly, in RDF; secondly, in a structured, but CWL-specific document; and finally, in an unstructured, human-readable format.